John Provand

 John Provand (died 1610) was a Scottish merchant in 16th-century Edinburgh.

 There was at this time a John Provand, Provost of the Collegiate Church of Abernethy, thought to be a different person.

 Provand dealt in wool, cloth, and imported textiles, and had gained his rights to trade overseas from his first wife, Katherine Henryson, who remained involved in the family business.
 In 1577 a valuable cargo of his was seized by English sailors or pirates using a fly-boat of Rochester.

-Perhaps during a trip to London to seek restitution for the loss of this cargo, Provand bought books for the young James VI, who was at this time living at Stirling Castle.
+Perhaps during a trip to London to seek restitution for the loss of this cargo, Provand bought books and silk fabrics for the young James VI, who was at this time living at Stirling Castle.
 These included; John Cheke on Greek pronunciation, Petrus Ramus on logic, and Sebastian Münster's Cosmographia.
 On other occasions he sold Plutarch's Lives in two volumes and translations of the psalms by George Buchanan to the king's tutor Peter Young.

 Provand supplied silver to the mint.
 In September and October 1580 with Robert Gourlay he supplied silver worth £78-7s-8d.
 Scots to the mint in Edinburgh to be coined.
 They were paid a further £2,123-7s-8d. outstanding for silver supplied.

 When Regent Morton was arrested, Provand was asked about his meetings with him at Holyrood Palace.
 Provand said he had gone only to ask for a precept or warrant concerning wool which his wife had bought from him.
 Morton was to ask his tenants at Linton to carry the wool from Drochil to Edinburgh.
 When Morton was about to be executed on 2 June 1581, he was asked about the death of the Earl of Atholl in 1579 who was thought to have been poisoned, and it was suggested to him that John Provand had imported the poison.